 There are several ways to get prepared for COVID-19, both at work and in personal life.

 Stockpiling to avoid going out is certainly an idea that many had, however, it is not the best way to prepare for COVID-19.
-In fact, going to the grocery store and being in contact with many other people can be dangerous and might get you in a potential risk of catching the coronavirus.
+Going to the grocery store and being in contact with many other people can be dangerous and might get you in a potential risk of catching the coronavirus.

 Other than that, we highly recommend buying a surgical mask, preferably an N95 type, together with gloves and surgical masks to protect yourself as much as possible.

-Of course, we mentioned working from home in this article, and you should definitely talk to your employer if you can.
-It is totally understandable that restaurant or hotel staff members cannot work from home, but many of us might have this opportunity.
+Of course, we mentioned working from home in this article, and you should talk to your employer if you can.
+Understandably, restaurant or hotel staff members cannot work from home, but many of us might have this opportunity.